-The On-Call Advocacy Program (OCAP) Response Line provides immediate crisis intervention services for domestic violence victims 24-hours a day, 7 days a week.
-OCAP Advocates are available to meet with a victim at a safe location to provide tangible resources, or speak with them on the phone.
-The Metropolitan Police Department requires officers to offer OCAP services to every domestic violence victim they speak with and to call our Response Line from the scene of domestic violence crime on the victim’s behalf.
-An OCAP Advocate can provide:
+The Crisis Intervention Services Response Line provides immediate crisis intervention services for domestic violence victims 24-hours a day, 7 days a week.
+Response Line Advocates and On Call Advocates are available to meet with a victim at a safe location to provide tangible resources, or speak with them on the phone.
+The Metropolitan Police Department requires officers to offer Response Line services to every domestic violence victim they speak with and to call our Response Line from the scene of domestic violence crime on the victim’s behalf.
+A Response Line Advocate can provide:

 - safety planning;